Eng-Elias/Distributed-Systems-Design-Handbook/Intro_To_Distributed_Systems/21-system-design-example-search-engine-aggregator.md

 4.  **Aggregate:** The Controller combines the collected JSON responses into a single array and sends it back to the client.

 ### System Architecture

-*<-- Placeholder for a diagram of the Controller's physical architecture: Load Balancer -> Cluster of stateless EC2 instances, each with a local cache for the subsystem config. -->*

 -   **Load Balancer:** Distributes incoming user traffic across the fleet of Controller instances.
 -   **Controller Service:** A cluster of identical, stateless servers (e.g., EC2 instances).
 Because they are stateless, they can be easily scaled horizontally to handle any amount of traffic.